Meurer & Potter Law Office, Denver, Colorado

-At the Meurer Law Offices in Denver, we’ve represented numerous individuals seeking a Guardianship or Conservatorship when a loved one needs support beyond their capacity.
+At the Meurer & Potter Law Office in Denver, we’ve represented numerous individuals seeking a Guardianship or Conservatorship when a loved one needs support beyond their capacity.
 While these options share similarities, it’s important to know the difference and navigate each process with care.
 Our attorneys will explain everything and help find the right solution for your family.

 In the absence of an advanced directive and Power of Attorney document, Colorado law enables the courts to step in through the creation of a Guardianship.
 This legal process enables family members to assist loved ones who are facing incapacity, advanced age or disabilities and are no longer able to manage their own care or finances.
 A guardian is responsible for protecting a person’s well-being.